-This was probably one of the most nerve-wrecking packing exercise that had us checking and rechecking on baby V’s items for fear of leaving out something.
-Basically this sharpens one’s brains for organizational skills and strategizing, if you think of it.
+This was probably one of the most nerve-wrecking packing exercises that had us checking and rechecking on baby V’s items for fear of leaving out something.
+Basically, this sharpens one’s brains for organizational skills and strategizing, if you think of it.
 HA!

 Tips: Use zipper bags to group baby’s items together.
 We used a jumbo size for larger items such as towels and clothes and a smaller size for handy items such as toiletries.

 Here’s how we categorized them with 1 zipper bag each:

 – toiletries including baby shampoo/shower foam (use a travel size 2in1 to bring lesser items), body lotion, eczema creams, Ruyi oil, hair brush, bottom balm

 – hankies + bath towels